coddingtonbear/obsidian-web/README.md

 ## Quickstart

-1. Install this Chrome Extension from the Chrome App Store.
+1. Install this Chrome Extension from the Chrome Web Store.
 2. Install and enable [Obsidian Local REST API](https://github.com/coddingtonbear/obsidian-local-rest-api) from the Obsidian Community Plugins settings in Obsidian.
-3. Right click on the "Obsidian Web" icon in your toolbar and select "Options".
-Enter the API key you can find in the "Obsidian Local REST API" settings in Obsidian into the field marked "API Key", then press "Save".
+3. Click on the "Obsidian Web" icon in your toolbar and follow the displayed instructions.

 Now you should be able to click on the icon in your toolbar to submit the page you're on to Obsidian: